You are eligible to vote if you are:

 - 18 years old or older on Election Day,

-- not currently in state or federal prison, and
+- not currently in state or federal prison for the conviction of a felony, and

 - not currently found mentally incompetent to vote by a court.

 Learn more about voting rights in California for people impacted by the criminal legal system at LetMeVoteCA.org.